Skip to content

 Beyond savings, families need access to scholarships, “Promise” programs, and support for college completion.
 Less debt can be a game-changer for a recent grad.
 Over three-quarters of college graduates without loans have a positive net worth by age 26, compared to one-third of graduates with loans.
 AFN gathers strategies that help secure the college opportunity for all, then shares them with our members.

-Earning a degree makes a difference, with lifetime earnings varying significantly.
+Earning a degree makes a difference, with lifetime earnings varying significantly and increasing the ability to weather an economic downturn.

 Higher income means more disposable income, allowing for asset building.